wklken/fetch/README.md

 - configfile: `debug=true/false` to trigger debug print
 - configfile: `render=true/false` to use  go_template render the `env`
 - configfile: `failFast=true/false`, will exit if got one fail case while running
+- configfile: `timeout=1000`, will set request timeout to 1000ms, fail if exceed

 ## examples